Northern Meeting Park

 A further rally took place in the Park in 1912 then, in 1913, the event was incorporated into the Northern Meeting.
 Scouting events have continued to take place in the Park since then, including May 1935, when the Park was the venue for a big Highland Scouting display marking the Silver Jubilee (25 years) of King George V's reign.

-An robh fios agaibh? — Did you know?
+Did you know? - An robh fios agaibh?

 In 1913, Inverness residents were asked in the local newspapers to supply home baking for the Scouts to eat when they arrived in Inverness for their one-hour display at the Park.
 The 511 Scouts who took part would certainly have needed energy for their 'excellent exhibition of Scoutcraft', including signalling, physical drills, fire lighting, Highland dancing, tent pitching, bridge building, first aid, life-saving and despatch running!